I am only going to talk about one commonly proposed solution to the excessive

 get significant performance benefits, and even then you can replace them with an

 array or a map/dictionary most of the time.
-In my switch
+In my switch vs if else test

 program, I had another test where I get the value directly from an array, like